 Borrower and Bank Roles and Responsibilities in Program Preparation and Implementation

 11. The borrower is responsible for preparing and implementing the Program.
 The Program’s scope and objectives and the borrower’s contractual obligations to the Bank are set out in the legal agreements with the Bank.
-These obligations include the requirement to maintain appropriate monitoring and evaluation arrangements (including credible DLI verification protocols), fiduciary and environmental and social Program systems, and governance arrangements, and to deal in a timely and effective manner with actual or alleged problems or violations (individual or systemic) in these areas.
+These obligations include the requirement to carry out the Program with due diligence, and to maintain appropriate monitoring and evaluation arrangements (including credible DLI verification protocols), fiduciary and environmental and social Program systems, and governance arrangements.
+The borrower is expected to deal in a timely and effective manner with actual or alleged problems or violations (individual or systemic) in these areas.

 13. The Bank provides implementation support to the borrower by reviewing implementation progress, achievement of the Program results and DLIs, and associated Program risks.
 The Bank monitors the borrower’s compliance with its contractual obligations, including actions to strengthen institutional capacity.
 Recourse, Remedies, and Sanctions